Julian-Wollersberger/Pikmin2-TAS-Route/Readme.md

 lags so far behind.

 #### Egg Push
-All three eggs no to go down the slope.
+All three eggs need to go down the slope.
 It is possible to push all three eggs at the same time with one captain, and still be faster than the 5-pellet.